 The Observatory on Latin America has institutional agreements and cooperates with the following institutions:

 With more than 300,000 students, the Universidad de Buenos Aires is an important tertiary degree institution in Argentina and one of the most prestigious of Latin America.
 The Facultad de Arquitectura, Diseño y Urbanismo (of Architecture, Design and Urban Studies, FADU-UBA) was founded in 1947 and currently has 23,000 students enrolled.
 The Bicentennials Program functions from within the Office for International Programs at FADU-UBA.
 This program was created in 2006 with the objective of collaborating with regional institutions to commemorate the bicentennials in both Argentina and across Latin America.
+In the same Office and altogether with the Instituto de la Espacialidad Humana, FADU works, since it was created in 2010, the Programa de Diseño y Desarrollo Social.
+This program aims collaborative interdisciplinary work and applied research in urban areas, focusing on the needs of the most vulnerable.

 - Universidad Nacional Autónoma de México (UNAM), Instituto de Investigaciones Históricas, Mexico